-Even though the Xbox One X can still be seen as a high-end, aspirational console, its replacement is on the horizon.
+Even though the Xbox One X can still be seen as a high-end, aspirational console, its replacement is on the immediate horizon.

-Formerly known as Project Scarlett, the Xbox Series X is being touted as Microsoft's "fastest, most powerful console ever" - echoing similar phrasing used prior to the launch of the One X in 2017.
+The Xbox Series X is being touted as Microsoft's "fastest, most powerful console ever" - echoing similar phrasing used prior to the launch of the One X in 2017.

 However, unlike the One X, the Xbox Series X will be a next-generation machine through and through - designed to take gaming forward and directly rival the PlayStation 5.

 So, here is everything you need to know on the next-gen Xbox games console, including release date details and specs.

 First teased in 2018 under the name Project Scarlett, the Xbox Series X is Microsoft's next-generation machine coming to take on the PlayStation 5 later in 2020.
 It was officially unveiled at The Game Awards on 12 December 2019, with the design shown for the first time.

 Built like a monolithic stack, which more resembles a mini-tower PC than a traditional games console, it can be stood on its end vertically or placed horizontally - presumably to fit in a TV stand or AV rack.

 It is stark and aesthetically more practical than pretty.
 We expect the grille at the top/right-hand side to be primarily used for heat dissipation, as the rumoured inner hardware will need plenty of cooling during operation.

 What hasn't yet been confirmed is whether there will be a second, cheaper Xbox Series console coming too, as previously rumoured.
 Reportedly codenamed Lockheart, it is thought to be the natural successor to the Xbox One S.

 A new Xbox Wireless Controller (seen above) will also be released with the Xbox Series X, which comes with a new Share button in the middle and a similar D-pad disc to the one found on both the Xbox Elite Wireless Controller Series 1 and 2.